openworm/openworm_docs/Documentation/Sibernetic/how_to_run.rst

 ------------------
     -no_g run Sibernetic without graphics

-    device= indicates on what device is more priority for run simulation.
+    device= indicates what device is more priority for run simulation.
 Value could be equal to CPU or GPU.

 Main modes
 ------------------